kalpak44/MicroFocus/README.md

 for details please look swagger documenation: http://[your host]:[port]/calculator-1.0//swagger-ui.html

-Then implement an service evaluating the input expression in Java use REST, Spring, JAX-WS.
+Implement is a service evaluating the input expression in Java use REST, Spring Boot, JAX-WS.

 # build && deploy
 For .war file creation use: